varocarbas/accessory_c_min_RAW/README.md

 Library containing a set of miscellaneous resources accessorily used by most of my C code.

-**WARNING: this repository is being regularly updated with all the latest modifications.
-And I am currently working on the most basic parts and coming up with the main structure and conventions.
-The likelihood of finding important errors in some parts is high.**

 # \_RAW repositories
 All the \_RAW repositories include code which I use for personal purposes.
 The overall structure and used conventions are assumed to be more than enough for an experienced programmer to adequately understand and appreciate everything.